scipy-conference/scipy_proceedings/papers/seabold/my_paper.rst

 Introduction
 ------------

-Statsmodels (http://statsmodels.sourceforge.net/) is a library for statistical and econometric analysis in Python [1]_.
+*Statsmodels* (http://statsmodels.sourceforge.net/) is a library for statistical and econometric analysis in Python [1]_.
 Its intended audience is both theoretical and applied statisticians and econometricians as well as Python users and developers across disciplines who use statistical models.
-Users of R, Stata, SAS, SPSS, NLOGIT, GAUSS or MATLAB for statistics, financial econometrics, or econometrics who would rather work in Python for all its benefits may find statsmodels a useful addition to their toolbox.
-This paper introduces statsmodels and is aimed at the researcher who has some prior experience with Python, NumPy/SciPy [SciPy]_ [2]_.
+Users of R, Stata, SAS, SPSS, NLOGIT, GAUSS or MATLAB for statistics, financial econometrics, or econometrics who would rather work in Python for all its benefits may find *statsmodels* a useful addition to their toolbox.
+This paper introduces *statsmodels* and is aimed at the researcher who has some prior experience with Python, NumPy/SciPy [SciPy]_ [2]_.

-On a historical note, statsmodels was started by Jonathan Taylor, a statistician now at Stanford, as part of SciPy under the name models.
-Eventually, models was removed from SciPy and became part of the NIPY neuroimaging project [NIPY]_ in order to mature.
-Improving the models code was later accepted as a SciPy-focused project for the Google Summer of Code 2009 and again in 2010.
+On a historical note, *statsmodels* was started by Jonathan Taylor, a statistician now at Stanford, as part of SciPy under the name *models*.
+Eventually, *models* was removed from SciPy and became part of the NIPY neuroimaging project [NIPY]_ in order to mature.
+Improving the *models* code was later accepted as a SciPy-focused project for the Google Summer of Code 2009 and again in 2010.
 It is currently distributed as a SciKit, or add-on package for SciPy.

-The current main developers of statsmodels are trained as economists with a background in econometrics.
+The current main developers of *statsmodels* are trained as economists with a background in econometrics.
 As such, much of the development over the last year has focused on econometric applications.
-However, the design of statsmodels follows a consistent pattern to make it user-friendly and easily extensible by developers from any discipline.
+However, the design of *statsmodels* follows a consistent pattern to make it user-friendly and easily extensible by developers from any discipline.
 New contributions and ongoing work are making the code more useful for common statistical modeling needs.
 We hope that